Sué

-Sué, Xué, Sua, Zuhe or Suhé (from the Chibcha language */chb/ "sun") was the god of the Sun in the religion of the Muisca.
+Sué, Xué, Sua, Zuhe or Suhé (from the Chibcha */chb/ "sun") was the god of the Sun in the religion of the Muisca.
 He was married to Moon goddess Chía.
-The Muisca and their confederation were one of the four advanced civilizations of the Americas;they developed their own religion on the Altiplano Cundiboyacense in the Andes.
+The Muisca and their confederation were one of the four advanced civilizations of the Americas; They developed their own religion on the Altiplano Cundiboyacense in the Andes.
 Both the Sun and rain, impersonated by Chibchacum, were very important for their agriculture.